 Fresh Mozzarella cheese, sliced thin (1/8 to ¼ inch)

-Tomato sauce, plain marinara preferable.
-Meat sauce can also be used.
+Tomato sauce, plain marinara with a crushed red pepper flakes is preferred because it does not distract from the eggplant.
+(Meat sauce can also be used ).
 About 4-5 cups- depending on how much sauce you like.

 Kitchen Tools: 1 mixing bowl, a cutting board, wax paper or dish for breadcrumbs, 9 x 11 or 12 x 13 baking pan, fork, spatula, knife.
 Vegetable oil .

-Serve on Italian Bread and enjoy with a side salad!
+Serve on Italian Bread for a sandwich (tastes great even without the bread) and enjoy with a side salad!